Skip to main content

 • This platform uses templates to streamline the setup and tracking of bugs.

-• Time tracking is supported by this platform to log time spent on tasks.
+• Time tracking is supported to check the time spent on resolving bugs.

 Pros & Cons of ClickUp